Bloomingdale Trail: History

+Bloomingdale rail line

 The Bloomingdale Line was constructed in 1873 by the Chicago & Pacific Railroad Company as part of the 36 mi Elgin subdivision from Halsted Street in Chicago to the suburb of Elgin, Illinois.
 It was soon absorbed by the Chicago, Milwaukee, St. Paul and Pacific Railway (also known as the Milwaukee Road), first via a 999-year lease in 1880 and later with a fee simple deed conveyance to the same in 1900.
-As a result of mergers and acquisitions, it became part of the Soo Line Railroad (a subsidiary of the Canadian Pacific Railway [CP]), which owned the corridor.
-The City of Chicago purchased the property right-of-way from CP in January 2013.
+It became part of the Soo Line Railroad (a subsidiary of the Canadian Pacific Railway), in 1986 when the Soo Line acquired the railroad operations and assets of the Milwaukee Road out of bankruptcy from parent Chicago Milwaukee Corporation (CMC).
+The City of Chicago purchased the property right-of-way from Canadian Pacific in January 2013.

 The rail line was elevated approximately twenty feet in the 1910s as result of a city ordinance aimed at reducing pedestrian fatalities at grade crossings.
 The line had been a street-running railway within Bloomingdale Avenue, an east–west street running at 1800 north; creating the embankment reduced Bloomingdale Avenue's width in some cases, rendering it an alleyway in some portions.
 Steel-reinforced concrete embankment walls line the corridor, with 38 viaducts built.

 The railway was used for both passenger and freight trains and served several local industrial businesses, including a Schwinn Bicycle Company warehouse.
-The Bloomingdale Line was primarily used to reach the Lakewood Branch and industrial district on Goose Island.
-The last freight train operated over the line in 2001.
+The Bloomingdale Line was primarily used to reach the former Milwaukee Road tracks on the Chicago & Evanston Line (popularly known as the Lakewood Branch and the Kingsbury Branch), the remnant of the Deering Line, and on Goose Island.
+The Bloomingdale Line connected to the former Milwaukee Road tracks east of the North Branch of the Chicago River at C&E Junction located in the middle of Kingsbury Street and just south of Cortland.
+The last through freight train operated over the line in 2001.
+Canadian Pacific then used the Bloomingdale Line to store freight cars as well as when switching nearby Newly Weds Foods up through 2012.

-The Bloomingdale Avenue embankment continues west of the trail terminus at Ridgeway Avenue, where it intersects with Metra's commuter tracks of the Milwaukee Road, with northbound North Line trains continuing toward Fox Lake, using the CP C&M Subdivision and West Line trains running along the Bloomingdale tracks west to Elgin via the CP Elgin Subdivision.
+The Bloomingdale Avenue embankment continues west of the trail terminus at Ridgeway Avenue, where it intersects with Metra's commuter tracks of the Milwaukee Road, with northbound North Line trains continuing toward Fox Lake using the CP C&M Subdivision and West Line trains running along the Bloomingdale tracks west to Elgin via the CP Elgin Subdivision.
 The tracks lower to surface-level on the western outskirts of the city.